ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

-Historically there have been many documented instances of NTP servers receiving ongoing large volumes of unauthorised traffic {{ntp-misuse}} and the design of NTPv5 must ensure the risk of these can be minimised through the use of signalling unwanted traffic (e.g Kiss of Death) or easily identifiable packet formats which make rate-limiting, filtering, or blocking by firewalls possible.
+Historically there have been many documented instances of NTP servers receiving ongoing large volumes of unauthorised traffic {{ntp-misuse}} and the design of NTPv5 must ensure the effects of these can be minimised through the use of signalling unwanted traffic (e.g. Kiss of Death) or easily identifiable packet formats which make rate-limiting, filtering, or blocking by firewalls possible.

 The protocol's loop avoidance mechanisms SHOULD be able to use identifiers that change over time.
-Identifiers MUST NOT relate to network topology, in particular such mechanism should not rely on any FQDN, IP address or identifier tied to a public certificate used or owned by the server.
-Servers SHOULD be able to migrate and change any identifier used as stratum topologies or network configuration changes occur.
+Identifiers MUST NOT relate to network topology.
+In particular such mechanism should not rely on any FQDN, IP address, or identifier tied to a public certificate used or owned by the server.
+Servers SHOULD be able to migrate and change the identifiers they use as stratum topologies or network configurations change.

-An additional identifier mechanism MAY be considered for the purposes of client allow/deny lists, logging and monitoring.
-Such a mechanism when included, SHOULD be independent of any loop avoidance mechanism, and authenticity requirements SHOULD be considered.
+An additional identifier mechanism MAY be considered for the purposes of client allow/deny lists, logging, and monitoring.
+Such a mechanism, when included, SHOULD be independent of any loop avoidance mechanism, and authenticity requirements SHOULD be considered.